sqz-xy/gad-sdk/docs_sphinx/longform/defining-a-local-reference-frame.rst

 This local frame is defined by two components:

 - **Translation**: (Lat, Long, Alt) in the WGS84 global frame.
-This sets the
-- origin of the local coordinate frame in the global frame.
+This sets the origin of the local coordinate frame in the global frame.

 - **Rotation**: (Yaw, Pitch, Roll) angles relative to the North, East, Down local coordinate frame.
-These angles follow the Tait-Bryan :math:`Z_1 Y_2 X_3` convention with angles defined extrinsically.
-For more information see [here][1].
+These angles follow the :math:`Z_1 Y_2 X_3` convention.
   The rotation matrix is constructed from these values using the following formula:

 .. math::